UCSF-TI/tipcc-web/docs/software/software-repositories.md

   </td>
   <td>
   <strong>Ruby: The Ruby Programming Language</strong><br>
   Ruby is a dynamic, reflective, object-oriented, general-purpose programming language.
 It was designed and developed in the mid-1990s by Yukihiro 'Matz' Matsumoto in Japan.
-Example: <code>ruby --version</code><br>
+Example: <code>ruby --version</code> and <code>irb</code><br>
   URL: <a href="https://www.ruby-lang.org/en/">https://www.ruby-lang.org/en/</a><br>
   </td>
  </tr>